Arts Council England: Criticism

 The Council attracted criticism from the Parliamentary select committee responsible for its oversight for supporting a lottery-funded programme to subsidise UK film production that resulted in a series of films that failed to find distribution.
 There was also a series of costly capital projects such as the Royal Opera House and the Lowry Centre that required additional funding.
 In the case of the Royal Opera House the select committee found the Arts Council had broken its own procedures.
 In 2005 it was announced that the Arts Council England's budget was capped resulting in an effective £30m reduction in its budget.

-The Arts Council of England funds a controversial cultural festival, the Festival of Muslim Cultures.

 In March 2006, the Arts Council announced a review of its National Office that would "enhance efficiency and delivery while continuing to provide respected and focused arts leadership and drive", while proposing to lose 42 posts, mainly arts specialists, so that the organisation will no longer have dedicated national leads for areas including contemporary music, interdisciplinary art, moving image, architecture, broadcasting, opera, social inclusion, and disability.

 Arts Council England's music policy was controversial within the jazz world.
 Chris Hodgkins, in his 1998 paper Jazz in the UK, pointed out that more than 90% of its music budget went on opera while jazz, with an equivalent audience size, received less than 1%.
 The funding landscape has improved since with funding for NWJazzworks and Manchester Jazz Festival 2012.
 Among other areas funding has diversified into youth music such as National Youth Choirs of Great Britain, National Youth Jazz Collective and South Asian Music Youth Orchestra (SAMYO) etc. On 11 May 2006 it was raised in the House of Lords by Lord Colwyn, as documented in the Lords Hansard Columns (1058 to 1060).

-In May 2015, the right wing Board of Deputies of British Jews, released a statement objecting to Arts Council England's funding of The Siege.
+In May 2015 the Board of Deputies of British Jews released a statement objecting to Arts Council England's funding of The Siege.
 The Palestinian play depicts a 2002 incident where armed Hamas fighters sought refuge in Church of the Nativity in Bethlehem.
 A 39-day siege ensued, and eight of the Hamas troops were killed by Israeli snipers, before the remaining forces surrendered.

 The English Touring Opera attributed its firing of white musicians in 2021 to "firm guidance" from the Arts Council.

+Chris Goode & Company funding and safeguarding concerns

+Chris Goode & Company was funded by Arts Council England as a National Portfolio Organisation for several years.
+In 2021, its founder and artistic director Chris Goode died by suicide shortly after being arrested for possession of indecent images of children.
+Following his death, multiple former collaborators came forward with allegations of sexual abuse, coercive control, and non-consensual behaviour during Goode’s time leading the company.
+Critics later questioned whether Arts Council England had sufficient safeguarding protocols and oversight mechanisms in place to detect or prevent such abuse within funded organisations.
+Commentators including Lyn Gardner and survivor-led campaigns argued that Goode’s public funding and status in the theatre industry enabled his misconduct to go unchecked for years.